dharmab/dharmab.github.io/_posts/2015-07-26-naming-things.markdown

 Use CNAMEs to alias easy-to-remember names to your servers.
 For example, `jira-1.production.aws.example.com` might have the following CNAMEs:

-* `jira.example.com`: Easy to remember CNAME used by administrators and administrators
+* `jira.example.com`: Easy to remember CNAME used by administrators and developers
 * `bugs.example.com`: CNAME provided to bug reporters
 * `help.example.com`: CNAME provided to helpdesk staff and end users